brianc/fluxed/README.md

 () => ((component: ReactComponent) => connectedComponent: ReactComponent)
 ```

 Connect is a function that takes no arguments.
-It returns a function which takes an a React `component` and returns a higher-order React `connectedComponent` which "connects" instances of the `component` to the store automatically.
+It returns a function which takes an a React `component` and returns a higher-order React `connectedComponent` which "connects" instances of the `component` to a provided store.
+The connected store comes from whichever store is supplied as a prop to the `<Provider />` component.  _note_: the `<Provider />` component _must_ be a higher level in the dom tree than all connected components.
+Commonly `<Provider />` is at or near the very top of your application's dom tree.
 The store's state and the store's methods will both be passed into the `component` instance as `props`.
 Locally supplied props to the `component` will take precedence over any comming from the connected store.

 _note: react-redux has `mapStateToProps` and `mapDispatchToProps` as arguemnts to its `connect()` function.
 Fluxed doesn't have that at this time._

-### Provider

-`<Provider />` is a higher-order component which has a required `store` property.
-Internally provider sets the supplied `store` on the [context](https://facebook.github.io/react/docs/context.html) allowing any component created via `connect` to access the store given to the `<Provider />` regardless of where the connected components live within the component hierarchy.

-This mirrors react-redux 1:1 AFAIK.

 # License